syncfusion-content/maui-docs/MAUI/Maps/zoom-pan.md

 {% endtabs %}

 N> You can refer to our [.NET MAUI Maps](https://www.syncfusion.com/maui-controls/maui-maps) feature tour page for its groundbreaking feature representations.
-You can also explore our `.NET MAUI Maps Zoom & Pan example` that shows how to configure a Maps in .NET MAUI.
+You can also explore our `.NET MAUI Maps Zoom & Pan example` that shows how to configure Maps in .NET MAUI.